phenomnomnominal/tractor-plugin-cucumber/README.md

 ### Step definition config:

-You can add a `features` property to your "tractor.conf.js" file to specify where to save the step definition files:
+You can add a `stepDefinition` property to your "tractor.conf.js" file to specify where to save the step definition files:

 ```javascript
 module.exports = {